Ty France Player Props: Mariners vs. Yankees

 - The 9.1 strikeouts per nine innings put together by the Yankees pitching staff ranks ninth in the league.

-- The Yankees' 3.74 team ERA ranks sixth across all MLB pitching staffs.
+- The Yankees' 3.70 team ERA ranks fourth across all league pitching staffs.

-- Yankees pitchers combine to surrender 61 total home runs at a rate of 1.1 per game (to rank 14th in baseball).
+- Yankees pitchers combine to rank 13th in baseball in home runs given up (61 total, 1.1 per game).

-- His last appearance was on Wednesday against the Baltimore Orioles, when the left-hander tossed six innings, surrendering four earned runs while allowing five hits.
+- His last appearance came on Thursday against the Baltimore Orioles, when the righty went five innings, surrendering one earned run while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.